bajakade/drone-delivery-api/README.md

 Useful drone functions include delivery of small items that are (urgently) needed in locations with difficult access.

 ### Build
-This project us implemented using Java Springboot framework.
-To build this project you can either install maven and run the following command in the project directory
+This project is implemented using Java Springboot framework.
+To build this project simply install maven and run the following command in the project directory
  - `mvn package`